Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Applications

-\end{corollary} In the no-computable example which we given in the proof of Corollary \ref{tacsvvwivvso}, the correlated assisted message transmission capacity is always zero even when the jammer has no side information about the input.
-Thus the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of ${\cal W}$ with no informed jammer is equal to the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of an arbitrary useless classical channel without jamming attack, too.
-By the proof of Corollary \ref{tacsvvwivvso}, the $(V_{n}', V_{n})$-correlation assisted common randomness capacity is not Turing computable even when the jammer has no side information about the input.
+\end{corollary} In the no-computable example which we give in the proof of Corollary \ref{tacsvvwivvso}, the correlation assisted message transmission capacity is always zero, even when the jammer has no side information about the input.
+Thus the $(V_{n}', V_{n})$-correlation assisted common randomness capacity of ${\cal W}$ with an uninformed jammer is equal to the $(V_{n}', V_{n})$-correlation assisted common randomness generation capacity of an arbitrary useless classical channel without jamming attack.
+By the proof of Corollary \ref{tacsvvwivvso}, the $(V_{n}', V_{n})$-correlation assisted common randomness generation capacity is not Turing computable even when the jammer has no side information about the input.

-\qedwhite \begin{corollary} The $((V', V),(l_n)_{n\in\mathbb{N}})$-correlation assisted common randomness capacity of a classical quantum channel $\rho$ with no jammer is in general not Turing computable.
+\qedwhite \begin{corollary} The $((V', V),(l_n)_{n\in\mathbb{N}})$-correlation assisted common randomness generation capacity of a classical-quantum channel $\rho$ with no jammer is, in general, not Turing computable.

-\end{corollary} In the no-computable example which we given in the proof of Corollary \ref{tacsvvwivvso}, we consider there is no jamming attack.
-Thus $(V_{n}', V_{n})$-correlation assisted randomness generation over classical quantum channels with no jammer contains this example as a special case.
+\end{corollary} In the no-computable example which we give in the proof of Corollary \ref{tacsvvwivvso}, we consider that there is no jamming attack.
+Thus $(V_{n}', V_{n})$-correlation assisted randomness generation over classical-quantum channels with no jammer contains this example as a special case.

 \qedwhite